| What's JEX |

 that extends the com.plotnix.jex.Compiler

 abstract class.
 Jex will find it by name.
+Similarly, to add a new Interpreter, create

 a class named com.plotnix.jex.language.Interpreter